EU carmakers warn Brussels tech push risks higher costs and delays

 Energielabel in der EU: EU-Kommission will Vorschriften bei Energielabeln lockern Energielabel an Haushaltsgeräten und Reifen sollen künftig öfter digital angezeigt werden.
 Auch Erleichterungen bei Veränderungen an den Etiketten sind geplant.

-die zeit · about 2 hours ago
+die zeit · 10 days ago